-Education: M.Sc.
+Education: PhD University of British Columbia and Guest Student at Woods Hole Oceanographic Institution (2018), M.Sc.
 University of British Columbia (2012), Queen’s University B.A.H.
 Environmental Science and Political Studies (2007)

-Fortune, S.M., A.W.
-Trites, C.A.
-Mayo, D.A.S.
-Rosen, and P.K.
-Hamilton.
+Fortune, S., A. Trites, C. Mayo, D. Rosen, and P. Hamilton.
 2013.
 Energetic requirements of North Atlantic right whales and the implications for species recovery.
 Marine Ecology Progress Series 478:253-272.

 Fortune, S., A. Trites, W. Perryman, M. Moore, H. Pettis, and M. Lynn.
 2012.
 Growth and rapid early development of North Atlantic right whales (Eubalaena glacialis).
 Journal of Mammalogy 93:1342-1354.